Pope Pius XII and the raid on the Roman ghetto: Events prior to the razzia

 According to Gilbert, the pope had helped the Jews of Rome in September by contributing to the 50 kg of gold demanded by the Nazis.
 At the same time, wrote Gilbert, the Capuchin Father Benoit had saved large numbers of Jews by providing them with false identification papers, helped by the Swiss, Hungarian, Romanian and French embassies, and a number of Italian officials.
-A few days before the October 15–16 roundup, Pius XII personally directed Vatican clergy to open the sanctuaries of the Vatican to all "non-Aryans" in need of refuge.
+Gilbert posited that a few days before the October 15–16 roundup, Pius personally directed Vatican clergy to open the sanctuaries of the Vatican to all "non-Aryans" in need of refuge.

-According to Zuccotti, not only did Pius XII not aid the efforts of Father Père Marie-Benoît, he actively discouraged his work, providing no aid for his efforts to help the Jews escape Italian-occupied France in June 1943.
-With respect to Benoît's actions during the razzia, Zuccotti writes, "far from claiming receipt of material aid from Vatican officials, Benedetto never even wrote that they encouraged him."
-According to Zuccotti, Vatican officials actively attempted to "subdue" the efforts of Benoît and others, cautioning them against even meeting with Jews, with "whom it would be better to speak less."
+According to Zuccotti, not only did Pius not aid the efforts of Father Benoît, he actively discouraged his work, providing no aid for his efforts to help the Jews escape Italian-occupied France in June 1943.
+With respect to Benoît's actions during the razzia, Zuccotti wrote, "far from claiming receipt of material aid from Vatican officials, Benedetto never even wrote that they encouraged him."
+Zuccotti further stated that Vatican officials actively attempted to "subdue" the efforts of Benoît and others, cautioning them against even meeting with Jews, with "whom it would be better to speak less."
 When Benoît asked Montini for a letter of recommendation that he needed in order to provide false documents to Jews, "he received little but a reprimand."